v

 The subsections of the Results should correspond to the subsections of the Methods, as much as practical.
 Reasons for performing an experiment or protocol may be summarized, but do not state or repeat the steps of an experimental procedure.

 There should be data reported for each experiment described in the Methods section.
 The Results section should objectively present the data in a straightforward manner, noting the degree of significance in differences when appropriate.
 The Results section should not include interpretations of the data or conclusions, unless they redirected the investigation.
-Where data is presented in a table or figure, the data should be summarized in the text and the reader referred to the table or figure.
+Where data is presented in a table or figure, the data should be summarized in the text.
 Each table or figure should be referred to, and in numerical order.

 The Results section usually does not include any background information or discussion of results from previously published studies.
 Therefore, in general, no references are present in the Results.